Pig milk: Human uses

 Compared to more conventional animals such as dairy cattle or goats, a main issue is their omnivorous diet.
-Also, the flavor of pig milk has been described as "gamy", more so than goat's milk.
+The flavor of pig milk has been described as "gamey", more so than goat's milk.
 The milk is also considered more watery than cow's milk.

 Cheese

-Cheese produced from pig milk has been described as having a concentrated and intensified flavour of pig milk.
+Cheese produced from pig milk has been described as having a concentrated and intensified flavor of pig milk.
 Chef Edward Lee prepared a ricotta cheese from pig milk, which he described as "delicious".

 A Dutch farmer produced one of the first experimental pig milk cheeses.
 As many as ten people worked to milk the sows for dozens of hours.
 Several of the attempts to produce cheese failed.
-They managed finally to make a few kilograms.
+They finally managed to make a few kilograms.
 It was reported that it tasted "chalky and a little bit salty" and compared to other cheeses "saltier and creamier, yet grainier".
 The cheese was sold to an anonymous buyer at a children's charity for $2,300 per kilogram.
 The price fetched was higher than the most expensive variety known as pule cheese, which is made from the milk of the Serbian Balkan donkey.

 Health and beauty

-Susanna Montgomery, Countess of Eglinton used to wash her face with pig milk and then drink it.
+Susanna Montgomerie, Countess of Eglinton used to wash her face with pig milk.
 She recommended this treatment to others, as she believed it would help retain one's figure and complexion.